Mortgage Protection Insurance vs Term Life 2026

 Where the Money Actually Goes

 This is the detail many buyers miss.
 With most MPI policies, the lender is the beneficiary.
-The Consumer Financial Protection Bureau notes that with mortgage-linked products the proceeds are generally applied to the loan balance rather than handed to your household as cash.
+As the Insurance Information Institute explains for this type of credit-related cover, the policy protects the creditor by paying off the outstanding loan, so the proceeds are generally applied to the balance rather than handed to your household as cash.

 MPI vs Term Life Insurance: Side by Side